 When you are lying in bed, pain can often feel worse because your body is more relaxed and your mind is not focused on multiple tasks as compared to the middle of the day.
 This allows the mind to focus on the painful symptoms, which makes it even more difficult to get to sleep.

 What can I do?

 1. Sleep hygiene or the routines you use to prepare for sleep are very important.
 Check out my 5 tips for sleeping your way to better health as a foundation for a good night sleep.

-2. Nutarniq Essentials is important for the health of your nerves.
-Over time our pro-nerve fats help to optimize your nerve structure and function and reduce the symptoms of neuropathy.
+2. Frontline Neuropathy (previously Nutarniq Essentials) is important for the health of your nerves.
+My research shows that over time our pro-nerve fats help to support nerve regeneration and reduce the symptoms of neuropathy.

 3. Meditation / Deep breathing is important for helping the body and mind relax while keeping your focus away from pain.
 These techniques can also be used to help manage mid-day painful episodes.

 4. Music is another strategy to help the mind and boy relax while keeping your focus away from pain.
 There are many great playlists or albums available from music streaming services such as Apple, Spotify and Google Play to promote sleep.
 Try a few different types to see what helps you the best.